The Visual Archive

 • Before we go, click through the galleries/exhibitions and find things that resonate with you.

 • Bring a camera/phone and make sure you document the day, including the work inside the galleries and things you come across on your way.
+Take at least 100 pictures.

 • Focus on the methodologies of the artists.
 For example, what would their instructions be if they gave you an assignment to create the next ten images for your archive?